panacotar/feet/README.md

 ## Usage

 This projects mocks different Rails features.
-After installing it in your personal project, you can check some example for each feature
+After installing it in your personal project, you can check some example for each feature (click to open the dropdown)

 <details>
   <summary>Controllers</summary>